 When following a gluten-free diet, breakfast can be difficult, dissatisfying, and expensive.
 For many years, I've been appeasing a formidable appetite with a simple millet-based breakfast that I have developed over time.
-I find it sustains my savage metabolism for at least four hours.
-With a little help and interest provided by additional ingredients, this recipe provides a breakfast that I do not dread in the morning.
-It is tasty, healthy, filling and affordable.
+I find it sustains me for three to four hours.
+With a little help and interest provided by additional ingredients, this recipe provides a breakfast that I don't exactly jump out of bed for in the morning, but don't dread either.
+It is tasty enough, healthy, filling, and affordable.

 Millet is not only gluten-free, but is also a superior grain.
 It is high in protein and minerals such as calcium and iron, and is one of only a couple of grain species that are alkali-forming.
 This means that when you've digested it, the breakdown products will yield a net alkaline contribution to your body, like most vegetables and fruit, and unlike dairy products, meat, and most grains.
 Some people say that this acid/alkali balance affects your digestive processes, your bone density, and other aspects of your health.
 Millet is reportedly beneficial for joints and connective tissue as well.

 On the downside, millet is technically a relatively high 'glycemic index' food.
-Nevertheless, I have always found this particular recipe to be a decentlong-distance sustainer, and have noticed nothing like the energy spike-and-crash effect that I remember when eating commercial cereals.
-In fact, these days I have a bad habit of postponing lunch almost indefinitely, so nicely does this breakfast keep me going.
-Perhaps my inclusion of almonds (via LSA) helps in this respect, because they are known to improve the GI of other foods.
+Nevertheless, I have always found this particular recipe to be a decent long-distance sustainer, although if I postpone lunch for too log I do eventually notice a mild energy slump.
+Perhaps my inclusion of almonds (whole or via LSA) helps in this respect, because they are known to improve the GI of other foods.
 Diabetics might want to tread carefully, though.

 According to Wikipedia, '...millets are also a mild thyroid peroxidase inhibitor and probably should not be consumed in great quantities by those with thyroid disease.'
-I'm not sure if this breakfast alone would constitute 'great quantities' in your daily diet.
-Presumably it would be bad for hypothyroidism and would tend to assist hyperthyroid.
+I'm not sure if this breakfast alone would constitute 'great quantities' in your daily diet, but probably not.
+It would presumably be slightly unhelpful for hypothyroidism but would tend to assist hyperthyroid states.

 - A microwave oven